-Through treks in his neighborhood, he crouches down near an ant hill to identify them, and sometimes keeps them.
-In one video titled “How to Catch a Queen Ant” Ant Manitoba gathers his materials: a test tube and two cotton balls that sit on his counter.
+He crouches down near an anthill through treks in his neighborhood to identify them and sometimes keeps them.
+In one video titled “How to Catch a Queen Ant,” Ant Manitoba gathers his materials: a test tube and two cotton balls that sit on his counter.
 Methodically demonstrating steps from clip to clip, he gently pokes the queen ant into the test tube, then naturally lets it climb in and places a cotton ball closing.
 Storing it in a dark environment, the task is done.

 Years later, Ant Manitoba got to interact with the creator of AntsCanada at a meet and greet event.
 Inspired by AntsCanada’s videos, he chose to create his own channel and had the chance to connect with people all over the world.

 How does one understand ants?
-Some methods include gathering data and synthesizing results into statistics and conclusions, especially in the world of environmental biology research.
-Andrew Robertson, a first year graduate student at Southeastern Louisiana University, is writing his thesis by looking at whether or not the red imported fire ant, or RIFA, are impacting the foraging behavior of species native to the area in his first part.
+Some methods include gathering data and synthesizing results into statistics and conclusions, especially in environmental biology research.
+Andrew Robertson, a first-year graduate student at Southeastern Louisiana University, is writing his thesis by looking at whether or not the red imported fire ant, or RIFA, are impacting the foraging behavior of species native to the area in his first part.

 “These [red imported fire] ants forage for seeds, as well as other invertebrates.
 They are significant because they play a big part in soil aeration, nutrient cycling, and seed dispersal,” Robertson explains.

-Still in the process of research and furthering his education in biology, observations are slowly emerging and in one finding, the way they interact and eat food.
+Still in the research process and furthering his education in biology, observations are slowly emerging and, in one finding, the way they interact and eat food.

-In order to receive food, ants communicate with other ants pheromones, sounds, and touch.
-As ants antennas touch their radars, they convey signs like invaders or rescuing the juveniles and sense where areas may be dangerous or safe.
+To receive food, ants communicate with other ants, pheromones, sounds, and touch.
+As ant’s antennas touch their radars, they convey signs like invaders or rescuing the juveniles and sense where areas may be dangerous or safe.

-Communication is one of the key aspect of self organization, especially when we are able to see ants perform ant-nest architecture.
-They band together in a shape of a raft to survive floods.
+Communication is one of the key aspects of self-organization, especially when we can see ants perform ant-nest architecture.
+They band together in the shape of a raft to survive floods.
 Ants do their best to help their colonies survive, and when pulled apart, they do everything they can to regroup.

-The behaviors of ants are beneficial to the applicable ideas of metaheuristic optimization algorithms and leadership skills like teamwork.
+Ants’ behaviors are beneficial to the applicable ideas of metaheuristic optimization algorithms and leadership skills like teamwork.

 What would happen if ants were to go extinct?

-In a domino effect, if the ecological life cycle eradicated one species of ant, other organisms would be tarnished because they look to ants as a source for food.
-Additionally, ants help humans in the ways we never would have paid attention.
+If the ecological life cycle eradicated one species of ant in a domino effect, other organisms would be tarnished because they look to ants as a source for food.
+Additionally, ants help humans in ways we would never have paid attention to.

 “If all ants went extinct everywhere, a lot would change… They dominate solitary invertebrates and social insects alike, even warring successfully against wasps, bees, and termites.
 Even newly hatched alligators can die to the swarm,” said Robertson.